leocamelo/resultr/README.md

 ### Good and bad results

-Resultr works with two kinds of results, good results (ok) and bad results (err).
+Resultr works with two kinds of results, good results (`Resultr.ok`) and bad results (`Resultr.err`).
 You can store any kind of data on any kind of result.

 ```ruby
   good_result = Resultr.ok(42)